Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Efficient method for solving the mean-field equations

-Since dealing with the above matrix requires us to retain matrices.
-To reduce the computational cost, we recursively update matrices of smaller size by using an auxiliary matrix that retains the effect of the boundary conditions.
+Dealing with the above matrix requires us to retain large matrices.
+To reduce the computational cost, we recursively update matrices of smaller size by using the following auxiliary matrix that retains the effect of the boundary conditions: